-Your small business has a product or service, you’ve perfect your pitch, and now you are ready to share your business with the world.
+Your small business has a product or service, you’ve perfected your pitch, and now you are ready to share your business with the world.
 There are just so many benefits that you can’t wait to share it with everybody you see.
-You make sure to put on your site sentences like:
+You make sure to put sentences like this on your site :

 - We are the best in the business